GrayPockets/RevengeOfTheBarbarians_Cooks/README.md

 This mod cooks several items in "Revenge of the Barbarians"

-* Support Barbarian Clans game mode.
+* Support Barbarian Clans game mode
-* Correct lua errors caused when a new Barbarian is added to the map then quickly deleted by another mod.
+* Correct lua errors caused when a new Barbarian is added to the map then quickly deleted by another mod
-* R.E.D.: Barbarian Units now scale.
+* R.E.D.: Barbarian Units now scale
+* Add upgrade path for the Hedge Knight, Plunderer, and Scorcher

 ## Mod Support